Choose from 5 options:

 - your chemical, or the chemical of which it is an ester or salt, is on the list, then:

-we consider your chemical to have 1 or more of the hazard characteristics in the highest hazard bands.
+we consider your chemical to have one or more of the hazard characteristics in the highest hazard bands.
 This means hazard band C for human health, or hazard bands D or C for environment.

 If you have additional information that you believe demonstrates that your chemical is not highly hazardous, we can consider this as part of our assessment of your chemical.
 But, for the purposes of categorisation, your chemical will still be considered to have that hazard characteristic.